ddnexus/pagy/.github/latest_release_body.md

 - See the [Changelog](https://ddnexus.github.io/pagy/changelog) for possible breaking changes
 <!-- whats_new_end -->

-### Changes in 9.0.1
+### Changes in 9.0.2

 <!-- changes_start -->
+- Rename and document the link header to pagy_link_header
+- Add first and next url helpers to the keyset extra; add the keyset section to config/pagy.rb
-- Fix countless executing the count query
+- Fix nil page in keyset URL not overriding the params page
-- Rename row_comparison > tuple_comparison; ignore mixed orders
+- Extracted shared method
 <!-- changes_end -->

 [CHANGELOG](https://ddnexus.github.io/pagy/changelog)